Daycare Centers

 Best for: Most families across all daycare age groups (ages 2-6).

-Watch out for: The machine-wash instruction says gentle cycle and air dry — it does survive some dryer cycles but the batting can shift.
+Watch out for: The machine-wash instruction says gentle cycle and air dry.
+It does survive some dryer cycles but the batting can shift.

-Wildkin Original Nap Mat - Roll-up with pillow and blanket, machine washable, 30+ designs
+Wildkin Original Nap Mat with Pillow

 Best for: Restless sleepers, children who struggle to sleep on hard floors.

-4. Rest & Play Fold-Up Nap Mat — Best for Easy Transport
+4. KinderMat 4-Section Rest Mat — Best for Easy Transport

 Best for: Children old enough to manage their own mat setup, centers with flat cubby storage.